-New Plant to Bring 75 Jobs to President's Island
+New Plant to Bring 75 Jobs to Presidents Island

 “FeedKind protein is non-GMO, and approved for sale and use in fish and livestock feeds in the EU and has been extensively tested on multiple fish species, including Atlantic salmon and rainbow trout.
 It is also approved for use in multiple livestock species.”

-The new plant on President’s Island will house the company’s gas fermentation system.
+The new plant on Presidents Island will house the company’s gas fermentation system.
 That system uses “naturally occurring microbes found in soils worldwide” in a process “similar to making yeast” to make “a nutritious, high protein feed that is a sustainable alternative to fishmeal.”

 Local leaders lauded the move by the companies to build the new plant here.